keithalewis/lac/README.md

 If the token is a _block_ then the block is converted to an input stream and gets evaluated.

-Evaluate expects a cif or a block that has a cif and returns the return type.
+Evaluate expects a cif or a block that starts with a cif.
+It returns the return type of the cif signature.

 When a cif is called it knows the number and types of required arguments.
 The cif _parses_ an input stream by reading white space separated